Skip to main content

 Would you love to become a highly proficient linguist while at the same time developing an understanding of how language works?
 As the science of language, linguistics studies everything to do with language, including how language is structured, how it develops in children, the ways in which it reflects society and culture, how it defines individuals and groups, and how it changes over time.

 Our Certificate of Higher Education in Linguistics and Language offers you the opportunity to learn about the central ideas and concerns of contemporary linguistics at one of the world’s top research-intensive universities.
-You will also learn a language from beginner level (French, German, Italian, Japanese or Spanish), which will enable you to communicate in a variety of social and work situations.
+You will also learn a language from beginner level (French, German, Italian, Japanese, Korean or Spanish), which will enable you to communicate in a variety of social and work situations.
 No prior knowledge of the language is required.

 • Certificate of Higher Education Linguistics and French